Maverick999/GettingandCleaningProject/Codebook.md

 - std (Standard Deviation): variable_std_axis (e.g., tBodyAcc_std_X)

 Additionally, Subject_ID is a factor variable (taking on values from 1 to 30) that identifies the subject being measured.
 Activity is a factor variable that specifies the activity being performed by the subject (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, or Laying).

+##  Transformations performed to clean up the data
+- Extracted Mean and Standard Deviation Variables for Train and Test datasets by searching for "mean" or "std" and subsetting the original table accordingly
+- Merged test data set with train data set by binding rows together
+- Created an independent tidy data set with the average of each variable for each activity and each subject by grouping data by subject and activity